pau1ie/bbcmicro.co.uk/README.md

 Please check each disc for its license, or retrosoftware.co.uk where most images came from.

-Development is being coordinated via the stairway to hell forums at:
+Development is being coordinated via the stardot forums at:

 http://stardot.org.uk/forums/viewtopic.php?f=51&t=11165